fsfe/reuse-tool/README.md

 There are a number of tags available:

 - `latest` is the most recent stable release.
-- `dev` follows the `master` branch of this repository.
+- `dev` follows the `main` branch of this repository.
 Up-to-date, but potentially unstable.
 - `latest-extra` has a few extra packages installed, currently `openssh-client`.
 - `latest-debian` is based on `python:slim`.
 It is larger, but may be better